inrupt/solid-client-js/README.md

 permissions on data stored in Solid Pods.
 It provides an abstraction layer on top of both Solid and Resource Description Framework (RDF) principles and is compatible with the RDF/JS specification.
-You can use solid-client in Node.js using CommonJS modules and in the browser with a bundler like Webpack, Rollup, or Parcel.
+You can use solid-client in Node.js using either CommonJS or ES modules, and in the browser with a bundler like Webpack, Rollup, or Parcel.

 @inrupt/solid-client is part of a family open source JavaScript libraries designed to support developers building Solid applications.